 Personal savings should be an important component of your fixed expenses classification.

-Keep in mind that “paying yourself first” ( constantly putting money in your personal savings from your pay check even before it gets to your checking account) is one of the most important part of making wealth in the long run.
+Keep in mind that “paying yourself first” ( constantly putting money in your personal savings from your paycheck even before it gets to your checking account) is one of the most important parts of making wealth in the long run.

 A lot of new budgeters commit the error of only putting what’s left of their paycheck into their savings—that’s if there’s something left of the paycheck—only after the expenses have been deducted from the net pay.
 But doing this is far from being strategic.

 Plus it doesn’t help you prepare for your future since you are placing your future at the hands of all other things that you spend on.